 Our piles of bags became a talking point as my anxiety about what to do when we arrived tumbled out in my strange Japanese.
 They were also planning to ride on the bus.
 Once I heard that, I was reassured—we had a guide, someone to show us what to do.

-Actually not only did she talk to the bus driver, who held it up for us to get there in time, but en route she messaged her husband, who met us at the station, took half of our bags in his car, organised the rest into a taxi, and took us home!
+Actually not only did she talk to the bus driver, who held it up for us to get there in time, but en route, she messaged her husband, who met us at the station, took half of our bags in his car, organized the rest into a taxi, and took us home!

 It has been humbling to need help time and time again in this new country and culture.
 But we have found being receivers leads to open doors and ways to deepen friendships.
 Paul says in 2 Corinthians 12:9,” But he [God] said to me, “My grace is sufficient for you, for my power is made perfect in weakness” (NIV).

 - Pray for new missionaries that they will receive the practical help they need as they need it.

 - Pray missionaries will have the strength to cope with struggling to do basic things they could easily manage in their home countries.